 Combat Fishing Alaska features the most salmon-rich fishing streams in the world.
-Opening day is so eagerly anticipated that hundreds of anglers will line the banks of the river, shoulder-to-shoulder, casting for fish, hence the Alaskan phrase ‘combat fishing.’
+Opening day is so eagerly anticipated that hundreds of anglers will line the banks of the river, shoulder-to-shoulder, casting for fish, hence the Alaska phrase ‘combat fishing.’
 The trick is to actually hook a salmon and not a fellow salmon fisherman.

 Denali: Literally translating to the “High One” or the “Great One,” Denali is the name given to the massive peak previously known as Mt.
 McKinley.
 Congress officially changed the name of Mt.
-McKinley National Park to Denali National Park in the Alaskan Lands Act in 1980.
+McKinley National Park to Denali National Park in the Alaska Lands Act in 1980.

 Eskimo Ice Cream: The fat of a seal, caribou or fish that is whipped to a creamy texture and mixed with chopped meat or berries.
 It’s actually quite yummy!

-Native Alaskan Terms
+Native Alaska Terms